Esther M. Weir Fund Established at Southwestern

 Not surprisingly, when asked about these accomplishments, Esther is modest and lighthearted.
 But her accomplishments speak for themselves, are deserving of much praise and admiration.
 To honor the countless ways Esther has touched us all, her family began searching for a way to create a lasting legacy in celebration of her 95th birthday in March 2011.
 But what do you give the woman who has received so many awards and accolades?
 The family realized that a scholarship in her honor would embody many of Esther’s values and accomplishments.
 Esther’s family and closest friends launched this initiative and in true Weir fashion made it a great success!
 The Esther M. Weir Fund was established and kept a surprise until Esther’s birthday party at Southwestern on March 19, when President Jake Schrum revealed the scholarship to Esther in front of a large crowd gathered to toast her 95th birthday.

 Esther was all smiles as the announcement was made.
 She was poised and gracious to all involved.
 She later wrote a note to President Schrum expressing her thanks, saying, “Who could ever imagine that I would have a scholarship named for me?
 It’s still hard to believe.”
 Esther is truly deserving of this gift, which will shape the lives of future Southwestern students.
 Thanks to generous gifts from family and friends, the endowment will fund its first scholarship in fall 2011.

-To contribute to this fund for deserving students, please do so online at: www.southwestern.edu/esther.
+To contribute to this fund for deserving students, please do so online at: www.southwestern.edu/makeagift and designate it to the Esther M. Weir Fund.
 Gifts can be made in a number of different ways including annual gifts or a multi-year pledge fulfilled over three to five years.
 Please call Amanda Parr in Southwestern’s Office of Development at (512) 863-1403, if you have questions.